Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Introduction

 \section{Introduction}

-In the standard framework of cosmology, primordial fluctuations in the density field of the universe grow into dark matter (DM) minihalos (of virial mass $\approx10^5-10^6M_{\odot}$) as a consequence of the hierarchical structure formation \citep{Navarro+96,Haiman_2011,Wise_19,Wang+20,Springel+21}.
+In the standard framework of cosmology, primordial fluctuations in the density field of the universe grow into dark matter (DM) minihalos (of virial mass $\approx10^5-10^6\ M_{\odot}$) as a consequence of the hierarchical structure formation \citep{Navarro+96,Haiman_2011,Wise_19,Wang+20,Springel+21}.
 Baryonic matter including the electrons from the recombination era settles into the potential wells of these minihalos to form the primordial gas clouds, which are the sites of the Population III (or Pop III) stars \citep[see e.g., the reviews][]{Barkana_Loeb_01,Bromm+04,Ciardi_Ferrara_05,Klessen:2023qmc}.
 Subsequently, this unstable gas undergoes nonlinear collapse as a result of self-gravity and thermodynamical instabilities through the primordial chemical network \citep{Palla_1983,Glover_Abel_08,Turk_2011,Bovino+14,Dutta_2015,Barkana+18}, eventually giving rise to a disk-like structure that fragments to form multiple protostars \citep{Stacy+10,Clark+11,Greif_2011,Dutta_15_3,Sharda+19,Inoue+20,Wollenberg_20,Chiaki+22}.
-At some epoch, the mass accretion process of these protostars is affected by the radiative feedback that becomes a crucial factor influencing their mass evolution \citep{Hosokawa+11,Stacy+12,Hirano+15,Latif_2022}.
+At some epoch, the mass accretion process of these protostars is affected by the radiative feedback that becomes a crucial factor influencing their mass evolution \citep{Hosokawa+11,Stacy+12,Hirano+15,Latif_2022,Sugimura+23}.

-Depending on the initial configuration such as rotation, thermal and chemical instabilities, some of these protostars continue to grow massive either through accretion \citep{Haemmerle+17,Woods_17} or through merger \citep{Kulkarni+19,Susa19}.
-The other can even explode as pair-instability-supernovae (PISN) \citep{Chen_2014,Yoshii_2022,Padmanabhan+22,Venditti+24} or collapse to form the seed of the blackhole \citep{Smith_2018,Safarzadeh+2020,Santoliquido_23} or undergo runaway merger with other stars \citep{Vergara21,Seguel+2020}.
-A fraction of the fragments can also lead to the formation of low-mass stars that may even go out of the cluster \citep{Marigo+01,Komiya+15,Ishiyama_2016,Dutta16,Raghuvanshi+23}.
+Depending on the initial configuration such as rotation, thermal and chemical instabilities, some of these protostars continue to grow massive either through accretion \citep{Haemmerle+17,Woods_17} or through mergers \citep{Kulkarni+19,Susa19}.
+Some of these stars can go on to explode as pair-instability-supernovae (PISN) \citep{Chen_2014,Yoshii_2022,Padmanabhan+22,Venditti+24} or collapse to form the seed of the blackhole \citep{Smith_2018,Safarzadeh+2020,Santoliquido_23} or undergo runaway merger with other stars \citep{Vergara21,Seguel+2020}.
+A fraction of the fragments can also lead to the formation of low-mass stars that may even escape the potential well of the star cluster \citep{Marigo+01,Komiya+15,Ishiyama_2016,Dutta16,Raghuvanshi+23}.